Corporate Governance Guidelines

-The Company shall have at least the committees required by the rules of the New York Stock Exchange, Inc. Currently, these are the Audit Committee, the Compensation Committee and the Corporate Governance and Nominating Committee.
+The Board has established three committees: the Audit Committee, the Compensation and Human Capital Committee and the Corporate Governance and Nominating Committee.
 Each of these three committees must have a written charter satisfying the rules of the New York Stock Exchange, Inc. The Audit Committee must also satisfy the requirements of SEC Rule 10A-3.
 All directors, whether members of a committee or not, are invited to make suggestions to a committee chair for additions to the agenda of his or her committee or to request that an item from a committee agenda be considered by the Board.
 Each committee chair will give a periodic report of his or her committee’s activities to the Board.
-Each of the Audit Committee, the Compensation Committee and the Corporate Governance and Nominating Committee shall be composed of directors who are not officers or employees of the Company,who the Board has determined have no material relationship with the Company and who are otherwise “independent” under the rules of the New York Stock Exchange, Inc., and, in the case of the Audit Committee, who satisfy the additional eligibility requirements of SEC Rule 10A-3.
+Each of the Audit Committee, the Compensation and Human Capital Committee and the Corporate Governance and Nominating Committee shall be composed of directors who are not officers or employees of the Company, who the Board has determined have no material relationship with the Company and who are otherwise “independent” under the rules of the New York Stock Exchange, Inc. Audit Committee members must satisfy the additional eligibility requirements of SEC Rule 10A-3, and Compensation and Human Capital Committee members must satisfy the additional eligibility requirements imposed by the New York Stock Exchange, Inc. The required qualifications for the members of each committee shall be set out in the respective committees’ charters.
 The Audit Committee shall have at least three members.
-The required qualifications for the members of each committee shall be set out in the respective committees’ charters.
 A director may serve on more than one committee for which he or she qualifies.

 X. Management Succession